hrouault/Brecs/doc/source/plugin.rst

   the electronic noise of the detector.
 The factor `b` comes from the Poisson distribution and is equal to `1`.

+* **Threshold for connected components**
+  In order to speed up the algorithm, the image regions where the intensity is close to the background, and hence where fluorophore are absent are not taken into account.
+This threshold is the intensity level above the background that indicates the presence of a fluorophore.
+It is typically a few standard deviation of intensity distribution around the background.

 * **Number of iterations**
   It happens very often that because of non-modelled noise in the image, the algorithm has trouble to fully converge.
 This parameter indicates the number